The old masters could not agree on the best upstream worm hooks. It's highly unlikely we'll all agree now. My view is that smaller is better.

 I think the main reason for that is the small size of the worms I use.
-I suspect that most of the people who fish with worms use either night crawlers, the standard bait shop worm sold as "big red worms" or "trout worms," or the the earthworms they did in the back yard.
+I suspect that most of the people who fish with worms use either night crawlers, the "big red worms" or "trout worms" that are the standard bait shop worm, or the the earthworms they did in the back yard.
 Instead of those, all of which I think are too large for trout fishing, I use only red wigglers (eisenia fetida).
 These are the "brandling" worms that most of the old masters mention (some very favorably, and some very unfavorably).

 Red wigglers are only about an inch and a half long.
 I have always hooked them once, crossways in about the middle of the worm.
 That way, there's only about 3/4" of worm on either side of the hook.

 A trout seems to get the hook in its mouth most of the time.
 I do miss a few hits that cannot be attributed to tension on the line, and after a missed hit I occasionally notice half the worm is gone.
 However, in those cases, a cast back to the same spot generally results in another hit and a solid hook up.

 I also generally use very small hooks.
 The largest I will use is a

 20, and I have used hooks as small as a 30.
 I do think the 20 results in